nerivera/clang-static-analyzer-mod/README.md

 This repository contains a set of modifications to [llvm-project](https://github.com/llvm/llvm-project) to enable additional checks for Clang Static Analyzer and Clang-Tidy.
-Specifically, Clang Static Analyzer is modified to report places where a program fails to handle out-of-memory conditions and implicitly assumes that dynamic memory allocation (of any kind) succeeds.
+Specifically, Clang Static Analyzer is modified to report places where a program fails to handle out-of-memory conditions and implicitly assumes that dynamic memory allocation (of any kind) succeeds, and Clang-Tidy is modified to include a new check within a new module, facilitating future custom Clang-Tidy checks.

 # Directory Structure